From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 Women lose approximately $3.3 billion in income due to reduced hours, lower pay, or leaving the workforce (Deloitte Canada report).

-It’s important to note that these statistics reflect the general population — not Black women exclusively.
-Nevertheless, hearing them was both frustrating and validating.
-The numbers underscore just how isolating and misunderstood this stage of life can be.
-When menopause symptoms and the daily realities of being a Black woman are dismissed or minimized — whether by the healthcare system, employers, or even family members — the impact is profound.
-Many women internalize feelings of guilt, shame, and self-doubt.
-This dismissal doesn’t just invalidate their lived experiences; it compounds stress, anxiety, and depression, making an already challenging transition even more difficult to navigate.
+These statistics reflect the general population, not Black women specifically, but they are both frustrating and validating.
+They underscore how isolating and misunderstood this stage of life can be.
+When menopause symptoms and the daily realities of being a Black woman are dismissed or minimized—by the healthcare system, employers, or even family members—the impact is profound.
+Many women internalize feelings of guilt, shame, and self-doubt, which compounds stress, anxiety, and depression.

 Takeaways from the Summit